tempestsbox/tempestsbox.github.io/features.md

 <br>
 TTB comes with two new ores - Vulcaanium and Amethyst.
 ## Amethyst
-Amethyst is used to craft certain machines, but most importantly, it can be placed into a Tempite Container to power nearby machines.
+Amethyst is used to craft certain machines, but most importantly, it can be placed into Tempite Stone to power nearby machines.
 It can be found at Y<=40.
 ## Vulcaanium
 Vulcaanium is used to craft some items such as the Eckspei Rod; however, it's mostly used to ascend machines into something more powerful.